 Solitaire and Microsoft :

-Interestingly, Microsoft included Solitaire in Windows not only for entertainment, but also as a clever way of teaching new computer users how to use the mouse for drag-and-drop functions.
+Interestingly, Microsoft included Solitaire in Windows not only for entertainment, but also as a clever way to teach new computer users how to use the mouse for drag-and-drop functions.

 The loner and clairvoyance: